samuell/awesome-bioinformatics-gotchas/README.md

 For example, if you need to filter VCF entries based on the alternate allele frequency (AF), you may find that BCFTools does not provide this information by default.
 However the [fill-tags](https://samtools.github.io/bcftools/howtos/plugin.fill-tags.html) plugin can compute and populate the AF values while adding additional information to the `INFO` and `FORMAT` tags that can be used for subsequent operations.

+## Other Resources:

+- [Blasted Bioinformatics](https://blastedbio.blogspot.com/) A blog of common bioinformatics gotchas written by [Peter Cock]([https://github.com/peterjc/blast_max_target_seqs](https://github.com/peterjc)) containing a list of bioinformatic lessons learned the hard way including a set of posts related to Blast+ parameter issues.